Henry Ruggs III Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- Ruggs is averaging 34.5 receiving yards per game in two career matchups against the Broncos, 9.0 fewer than his receiving yards prop bet over/under for Sunday's game (43.5).
+- Ruggs has averaged 34.5 receiving yards per game in his two career matchups against the Broncos, 9.0 fewer than his over/under for Sunday's game.

 Recent Performances